ringcentral/ringcentral-api-docs/docs/video/client-sdk/quick-start-ios.md

 ### Edit the sample application config file

-1. Unpack the SDK you downloaded in the previous step.
+1. Unpack the SDK you downloaded in the steps above.
 1. Navigate to `RingCentral_Video_iOS_Client_SDK_<version>/samples/RcvSwiftSample1v1meeting/RcvSwiftSample1v1meeting/`
 1. Edit `AppInfo.swift`
 1. Enter in values for the following variables: